metauni/metauni.github.io/posts/loci/loci.md

 * Make sure your recording is in MP3 format (I use MP3 encoder, available on the Mac Appstore).
 Then upload it to Roblox (this costs Robux) and grab the ID.
 * Stop Roblox Studio and edit the whiteboard, under `Config > Sound` and set `SoundId` to the ID of the uploaded audio.
 Set `Config > SpielName` to whatever you named the recording.

 Note that as currently implemented, if there is a "next board" it will start playing as soon as the recorded strokes end, so make sure you write something on the board just before you stop recording and stop the audio (I usually remember this by writing the board number).
+Also note that each time you click "Start Record" the replay history is wiped, so "Stop Recording" is **not** a pause in the recording.